 Guarana is a shrub found growing in the amazon rainforest of South America.
-It's a member of the sapindaceae family of plants which includes such members as the maple tree, horsechestnut, and lychee.
+It's a member of the Sapindaceae family of plants which includes such members as the maple tree, horse chestnut, and lychee.

-Local indigenous populations in the region used guarana as a stimulant on long hunting trips, or in social settings. in the modern world, guarana is used as a tonic for the cardiovascular system, and as a stimulating adaptogen.
+Local indigenous populations in the region used guarana as a stimulant on long hunting trips, or in social settings.
+In the modern world, guarana is used as a tonic for the cardiovascular system, and as a stimulating adaptogen.

 - CNS Stimulant

-Guarana is also an adaptogen, stimulating as it may be. it is useful for mood and concentration, increasing the ability to resist stressful stimuli, treating cardiovascular conditions like atherosclerosis and hypertension, improves digestive tone, and is a popular weight loss supplement.
+Guarana is also an adaptogen, stimulating as it may be.
+It is useful for mood and concentration, increasing the ability to resist stressful stimuli, treating cardiovascular conditions like atherosclerosis and hypertension, improves digestive tone, and is a popular weight loss supplement.

-South America (Amazon rainforest)
+- South America (Amazon rainforest)

 Follow Us On Social Media

 Duration of Use